- Education and Science»

 - Military History

-Spectres of the Burma Jungle, Orde Charles Wingate and the Chindits defeat the vicious Japanese.
+Spectres of the Burma Jungle, Orde Charles Wingate and his Chindits defeat the murderous Japanese.

 Through the almost impenetrable undergrowth and vines a squad of sweating Japanese soldiers hacked their way slowly forward.
 In one hand they carried a tanto (machete) which they used to cut a path, in the other, or slung on their shoulder was their standard issue Arisaka Type 99 7.7mm rifle, with the bayonet fixed.
 Their spirits were high, the Imperial Japanese army seemed invincible and their progress was merciless and without compassion as many of them killed and tortured indiscriminately.

 They reached a natural clearing and sat smoking, drinking nihonshu and drunkenly laughing.
 Almost soundlessly figures materialised from the surrounding jungle and scruffy bearded individuals dressed in sweat stained fatigues and slouch hats quickly and efficiently despatched the terrified “Nips”, all except the Gunsho (Sergeant) who was “questioned” about Japanese troop movements before joining his comrades in hell.

 This may seem harsh but these war weary British soldiers had no facilities for prisoners and had witnessed untold atrocities by many of the Imperial Japanese Army as they killed and maimed innocent men, women and children, just for fun using them for live bayonet practice, or beheading.